 - Medical conditions, such as diabetes, autoimmune diseases, thyroid diseases, or infectious diseases.

 - Lifestyle or environmental factors, such as smoking, high body mass index (BMI), drug use, and caffeine or alcohol intake.

 Treatment during a miscarriage focuses on reducing the risk of infection or heavy bleeding.
-In some cases the body will expel all of the fetal tissue.
-However, in other cases, such as an incomplete abortion, woman may need to undergo a dilation and curettage (D&C), a minor surgical procedure to remove the remaining tissues.
+In some cases, the body will expel all of the fetal tissue.
+However, in other cases, such as an incomplete abortion, the woman may need to undergo a dilation and curettage (D&C), a minor surgical procedure to remove the remaining tissues.

 A miscarriage is an emotionally challenging incident that may take time to mentally recover from.
 Women or couples who experience a miscarriage should be provided support and resources to address the emotional complications of the experience.